framedsc/Sitesource/markdown/GameGuides/swjfo.md

 `r.motionblurquality 0`
 :	Disables the motion blur

 The console has a history.
 Simply press arrow-up to get the list of last entered commands.
-This allows you to quickly switch between previously entered commands like ToggleDebugCamera, r.PostProcessAAQuality 2 etc. It's advisable to switch off the HUD before enabling the debug camera, as sometimes some HUD elements aren't hidden when the debug camera is enabled.
+This allows you to quickly switch between previously entered commands like r.PostProcessAAQuality 2 etc. It's advisable to use the `PageDown` based timestop provided by the console unlocker as that one works in cutscenes too.

 ## Useful links